idptools/metapredict/docs/usage/using-in-python.rst

 	meta.predict_disorder_domains("MKAPSNGFLPSSNEGEKKPINSQLWHACAGPLV", minimum_IDR_size = 10)

 **Altering the minimum folded domain size -**
 The minimum folded domain size defines where we expect the limit of small folded domains to be. *NOTE* this is not a hard limit and functions more to modulate the removal of large gaps.
 In other words, gaps less than this size are treated less strictly. *Note* that, in addition, gaps < 35 are evaluated with a threshold of 0.35 x ``disorder_threshold`` and gaps < 20 are evaluated with a threshold of 0.25 x disorder_threshold.
-These two lengthscales were decided based on the fact that coiled-coiled regions (which are IDRs in isolation) often show up with reduced apparent disorder within IDRs but can be as short as 20-30 residues.
+These two length-scales were decided based on the fact that coiled-coiled regions (which are IDRs in isolation) often show up with reduced apparent disorder within IDRs but can be as short as 20-30 residues.
 The folded_domain_threshold is used based on the idea that it allows a 'shortest reasonable' folded domain to be identified.
 Default=50.

 **Example**